-If you take a look at your calendar, you’ll likely notice trends when it comes to timing — days of the week or months where you’re booked solid, with quiet periods filled with empty slots.
-(Some online scheduling software—like Schedulicity!—will automatically figure out your under-scheduled days and offer deals to fill those empty appointments.)
+If you look at your calendar, you’ll likely notice trends when it comes to scheduling: days of the week or months where you’re booked solid or quiet periods filled with empty slots.

 Step 4: Test different packages to see what works.

 Make sure you’re testing different package deals against each other, so you can assess your success.